truce-audio/truce/development/docs/DEVELOPMENT.md

 users who scaffold new plugins should be able to track `main` without seeing in-progress work.

+**Bump PRs (`dev/latest` → `main`) use "Rebase and merge", never "Squash and merge".** Squash-merging the bump PR rewrites dev/latest's commits into a new SHA on main, breaking the fast-forward sync that keeps `dev/latest` aligned with `main` after each release.
+Repo branch protection on `main` should disable squash-merging so the green PR button only offers safe options.
+Feature PRs to `dev/latest` can use any merge style — the SHA-preservation requirement only applies at the `dev/latest` → `main` boundary.

 ```sh
 git checkout dev/latest
 git pull --ff-only